bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/rpc-communication.md

 ## Overview

 RPC (remote procedure call) is an inter-process communication technique used for client-server based applications; it is used to communicated with the `bitmarkd` server.

 RPC calls are also called subroutine calls or function calls.

 ## RPC Flow

 ### Initializing

-When `bitmarkd` starts, it initialises RPC settings including maximum connection count, connection bandwidth, and communication encryption key.
+When `bitmarkd` starts, it initializes RPC settings including maximum connection count, connection bandwidth, and communication encryption key.
 It then binds RPC on a specific port and listens to that RPC port.

 ### Processing Messages

 Different RPC commands are processed by different functions.
 The following sections describes each command with examples.
-Each message is in JSON format: the key `method` denotes which remote method being executed, and the  key `params` denotes what arguments are being passed.
+Each message is in JSON format: the key `method` denotes which remote method is being executed, and the  key `params` denotes what arguments are being passed.

 In order to test these examples, `bitmarkd` should be started in advance at the default RPC port of `2130`. `openssl` should be installed to run communications.